shah21/PasswordStore/README.md

 JWT_REFRESH_KEY=
 CRYPTO_KEY=
 ```
-* For working with client parts .
+* For working with client projects .
 You have to change base url if you need to
 Go to src/axios/config replace your server address with host
 ```
 const BASE_URL = <host>;